open-compass/MiroFlow/docs/mkdocs/docs/tool_searching.md

 The Searching MCP Server provides comprehensive search capabilities including Google search, Wikipedia content retrieval, archive searching, and web scraping functionality.

+!!! info "Available Functions"
+    This MCP server provides the following functions that agents can call:

+    - **Google Search**: Comprehensive web search with filtering and localization
+    - **Wikipedia Access**: Page content retrieval and revision history tracking
+    - **Archive Search**: Wayback Machine integration for historical web content
+    - **Web Scraping**: Content extraction from websites and YouTube videos

+---

-## Environment Variables Used in Tools
+## Environment Variables

+The following environment variables configure the search tools:

-- `SERPER_API_KEY`: Required API key for Serper service, Used by `google_search` and as a fallback for `scrape_website`
+- `SERPER_API_KEY`: Required API key for Serper service, used by `google_search` and as a fallback for `scrape_website`
 - `JINA_API_KEY`: Required API key for JINA service.
 Default choice for scraping websites in `scrape_website`
 - `REMOVE_SNIPPETS`: Set to "true" to filter out snippets from results.
-Used in `google_search` to filter the search results returned by Serper.
+Used in `google_search` to filter the search results returned by Serper
 - `REMOVE_KNOWLEDGE_GRAPH`: Set to "true" to remove knowledge graph data.
-Used in `google_search` to filter the search results returned by Serper.
+Used in `google_search` to filter the search results returned by Serper
 - `REMOVE_ANSWER_BOX`: Set to "true" to remove answer box content.
-Used in `google_search` to filter the search results returned by Serper.
+Used in `google_search` to filter the search results returned by Serper

+---

+## Function Reference

+The following functions are provided by the `searching_mcp_server.py` MCP tool and can be called by agents:

 ### `google_search(q: str, gl: str = "us", hl: str = "en", location: str = None, num: int = 10, tbs: str = None, page: int = 1)`

 Perform Google searches via Serper API and retrieve rich search results including organic results, people also ask, related searches, and knowledge graph.

 **Parameters:**